AdobeDocs/experience-platform.pt-BR/help/web-sdk/personalization/adobe-target/web-sdk-atjs-comparison.md

 [Saiba mais](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4timplementation.html)

-### Utilização do SDK da Web
+### Utilização do Web SDK

-O SDK da Web também é compatível com:
+O Web SDK também é compatível com:

 * Registro do Analytics no lado do cliente
 * Registro do Analytics Server Side